Suicide Warning Signs

 Take action by seeking help as soon as possible by contacting a mental health professional, a parent, or by calling Lines For Life at 1-800-273-TALK (8255).
 You can also reach the YouthLine at 1-877-968-8491 or by texting teen2teen to 839863.

 If you feel someone is in immediate danger of taking their own life, call 911 or Lines For Life right away.
 If you are with the person you think is in imminent danger of taking their life, stay with that person until help arrives.
 For additional information on what to expect when contacting Lines For Life, please see their About section and frequently asked questions.
+If you’ve never called a helpline before, check out our article What To Expect When Calling a Helpline.

 If you are worried about a friend who is thinking about suicide, you might also want to check out the When a Friend Is Thinking About Suicide fact sheet.
 If you or your friend are having suicidal thoughts, the Suicidal Thoughts: Wanting to End Your Life article may help you manage those urges.
 Remember that it’s important to look out for these types of suicide warning signs in order to create a healthy environment to your friend, yourself, and others around you.